SDA-SE/sda-dropwizard-commons/sda-commons-server-morphia-example/README.md

-# SDA Commons Server Morphia
+# SDA Commons Server Morphia Example

 This module is an example how to use the [morphia bundle](../sda-commons-server-morphia/README.md).